 As a note, The Grand United Alliance of Good and The Grand United Alliance of Evil only occasionally fight their battles in this house.
 After all, what's the point of an all encompassing war, if you only ever fight in the same place?
 Mind you Cosmos is the one who tries to keep the fights in here, but Melkor won't have any of it.

-Oh, for the record... don't expect some kind of War Gods joining this house... however, two of them joined in this house, and the other recently moved to the House of Weapons.
+Oh, for the record... don't expect some kind of War Gods joining this house... however, one of them joined in this house, and the other recently moved to the House of Weapons.

 Allies: The Unconquered Sun, Luna, the other Maidens